LukasFuchs/GeoModBox.jl/docs/src/man/Ini.md

 - Tb - Scalar value for the background temperature
 - Ta - Scalar value for the maximum (anomaly) temperature
-- $\sigma$ - Width of the Gaussian temperature anomaly
+- σ - Width of the Gaussian temperature anomaly

 The temperature is initialized on the extended centroid grid.
 The corresponding field without *ghost nodes* is updated accordingly.